 f) Owned by the Community: At scale, the vast majority of Pulse’s economic value will be owned by its community.
 Without a token based business model baked into the heart of the protocol, and natively linked to user contributions and their performance, there is no way to accomplish this.

-Pulse retains 15% of the money paid by sellers to access and engage with buyer intents.
+a) Pulse retains 5-15% of the money paid by sellers to access and engage with buyer intents.
 We seek to solve primarily for value to the community and growth of the network while making enough money to continue to innovate on the protocol and applications.
-At scale, we expect tens of millions of intents to be cast and settled on on Pulse every month across multiple categories and geographies.
+At scale, we expect tens of millions of intents to be cast and settled on Pulse every month across multiple categories and geographies.
+(Buyer-to-Market Conversations)

-In the long term, as we move beyond FIND into BUY and USE cycles, we might consider other models to capture some of the value we create for stakeholders.
+In the long term, as we move beyond FIND into BUY and USE cycles, we might consider other models (like Platform as a Service for developers or permissioned campaigns for sellers) to capture a small % of the value we create for stakeholders.